raksit31667/mac-dev-setup/README.md

 ## Projects folder

 This really depends on how you want to organize your files, but I like to put all my version-controlled projects in `~/Projects`.
 Other documents I may have, or things not yet under version control, I like to put in `~/Dropbox` (if you have [Dropbox](https://www.dropbox.com/) installed), or `~/Documents` if you prefer to use [iCloud Drive](https://support.apple.com/en-ca/HT206985).

+## Chrome extensions
+You can customize Chrome on your desktop by adding extensions from the Chrome Web Store.
+- [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) Validate and view JSON documents.
+- [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) The Hacker's Browser.
+Vimium provides keyboard shortcuts for navigation and control in the spirit of Vim.
+- [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) uBlock Origin is not an "ad blocker", it's a wide-spectrum content blocker with CPU and memory efficiency as a primary feature.

 ## Apps